szkrd/pied-piper/README.md

 It uses no etags and tries to be as transparent as possible, but it is a high level tool, meant to work with JSON requests/responses.

+The name comes from the folk tale Rat-Catcher of Hamelin, this tool has nothing to do with tv series or startups.

 ## usage

 Instead of calling your `http://foo.bar.dev:8080/api/`,